Saalfield Shad, P.A. attorneys recently received summary judgments in two cases.

 In the first matter, shareholder Jenifer Worley obtained final summary judgment on behalf of a defendant client in a case where the plaintiff alleged injuries after falling on a slippery substance on the floor of a hospital.
 Worley argued that section 768.0755, Florida Statutes, requires plaintiff proof that a business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
 As there was no recorded evidence that the defendant hospital had actual or constructive knowledge of a slippery substance on the floor prior to plaintiff’s fall, the court found there was no genuine issue of fact, and final summary judgment was due to be granted on behalf of the hospital.

-In the second matter, shareholder William Stone and partner Dana Jacobs obtained final summary judgment on behalf of a local church.
+In the second matter, shareholder William Stone obtained final summary judgment on behalf of a local church.
 The plaintiff tripped and fell on a tree limb in the church’s parking lot.
-The motion, drafted by Stone and Jacobs and argued by Stone, set forth facts and supporting case law establishing that because the plaintiff parked in the church parking lot solely to eat lunch at a nearby restaurant with no affiliation to the church, and he was not an invitee of the premises, the lesser duty of care owed to him under the law was not breached.
+The motion, drafted by Stone and argued by Stone, set forth facts and supporting case law establishing that because the plaintiff parked in the church parking lot solely to eat lunch at a nearby restaurant with no affiliation to the church, and he was not an invitee of the premises, the lesser duty of care owed to him under the law was not breached.
 Additionally, the court found the church was entitled to summary judgment because there was no evidence the church had actual or constructive notice of the tree limb on the ground before the plaintiff’s fall.

 “We are very pleased with the outcomes of these two matters,” said Joseph Stokes, managing partner of the firm.
 “Our lawyers prepared the cases well and presented a convincing argument for summary judgment.”